diegoami/DA_ML_Capstone/solution.md

 I set up scripts and notebooks so that they would work both locally and on Sagemaker.

 A pytorch/conda environment, as the one in Sagemaker, is assumed - the missing libaries from the default sagemaker conda pytorch environment are in the _/requirements.txt_ file.
+The four environment variables require for Sagemaker,  SM_HOSTS, SM_CHANNEL_TRAIN, SM_MODEL_DIR, SM_CURRENT_HOST, must be set.

-The code root directory is _letsplay_classifier_ - scripts should be executed from this directory, or the directory should be included in PYTHONPATH.
+The code root directory is _letsplay_classifier_ - scripts should be executed from this directory, and directory should be included in PYTHONPATH.

+For more details see the file [README.md](README.md)

 #### TRAINING SCRIPT